 A parrot’s beak is made up of bone and keratin.
 The upper and lower jaws are called mandible and maxilla.
 Only the mandible grows directly out of the skull, while the maxilla works as if on a hinge.

 The protective outer layer is made of a protein called keratin.
 This is the same protein substance human nails are made of.
-Parrot beak health depends on a balanced diet that helps them produce enough calcium, vitamin A, and keratin.
+Parrot beak health is reliant on a diet rich in calcium and vitamin A.

 Parrot Beak Bleeding

-If your parrot cracks its beak and starts bleeding, you may be puzzled.
-If it’s made of bone, how can it bleed?
+If your parrot cracks its beak and starts bleeding, you may wonder how bone can bleed.

-The base of the beak has a higher concentration of nerves than the midsection.
+The base of the beak has a higher concentration of nerves.
 Those nerves are connected to the muscles and tissues that the parrot uses to move its jaw.
-If those nerves at the base get damaged, the parrot has a harder time regrowing its beak.
+If those nerves get damaged, the parrot will have a harder time regrowing its beak.

-The other sensitive part of a parrot’s beak is at the tip, where a bundle of nerves is located.
+The other sensitive part of a parrot’s beak is at the tip, where various nerves are located.
 The tip of a parrot’s beak is called the bill tip organ, and it’s sensitive to temperature and pressure.
 The bill tip organ is so sensitive that it allows parrots to sense the movement of other animals without having to touch them.

 Causes of Parrot Beak Injuries

 Certain illnesses can cause your parrot’s beak to become fragile.
-For example, according to the Australian Veterinary Journal, psittacine beak and feather disease is a virus characterized by deformities and irregularities in parrot beaks.
+According to the Australian Veterinary Journal, psittacine beak and feather disease is a virus characterized by deformities and irregularities in parrots’ beaks.

-If the parrot’s very young, its beak isn’t strong enough to withstand blunt trauma.
-It’s more likely to break.
-The good news is, young parrots can regrow broken beaks relatively quickly.
+If the parrot’s very young, its beak isn’t strong enough to withstand blunt trauma, so it’s more likely to break.
+The good news is that young parrots can regrow broken beaks relatively quickly.

 A malnourished parrot will have a soft, delicate beak.
-This is caused by either a lack of a proper diet or too little food.
-Calcium and vitamin A keep beaks strong, so a lack of these crucial nutrients means a higher chance of beak problems.
+This is caused by an improper diet or too little food.
+Calcium and vitamin A keep beaks strong, so a lack of these crucial nutrients leads to a higher chance of beak problems.